 Nobody likes getting older.
 Apart from the grey hair and wrinkles, our eyes also age.
-For most of us the first sign of aging eyes is when we need reading glasses.
+For most of us the first sign of ageing eyes is when we need reading glasses.
 Later in life, cataracts and age-related macular degeneration can affect our ability to see well.

 The good news is that there are a number of solutions to help maintain our vision and allow us freedom from reading spectacles.